threefoldtech/tfchain/substrate-node/README.md

 Keys are generated using [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).

-For eack Aurablockproducer generate a key:
+For each Aura blockproducer generate a key:

 ```sh
 subkey generate --scheme sr2551